 Improving Lives Grant

-The Improving Lives grant programme provides grants to charitable organisations that help people when other sources of support have failed, are inappropriate, or are simply not available.
+The Improving Lives grant programme provides grants to charitable organisations that help people when other sources of support have failed, or are simply not available.

 For more information, visit: Improving Lives Grants from The Henry Smith Charity

 The Wolfson Foundation support organisations which provide care and services for older people, particularly if they have a neurodegenerative condition or are isolated.
 Grants are awarded towards new buildings, refurbishment work and equipment.

 For more information and to apply, visit: Funding for charities working with older people (wolfson.org.uk)

 The Hedley Foundation

 The Hedley Foundation are inviting applications from small-to-mid-size registered charities helping to improve the quality of life of people in the UK, particularly those who are disadvantaged and vulnerable.

 The Foundation typically makes around 250 awards of up to £5,000 each year for initiatives which benefit the lives of young people, disabled people, elderly people, the terminally ill and otherwise disadvantaged people and their carers.

 For more information, visit: The Hedley Foundation – A Grant Giving Charity